FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.3_Kmers-and-Jaccard-Similarities/Kmer-Exercise-1_What-are-Kmers.md

 Kmers written to STDOUT: 22
 Invalid Kmers found: 11
 ```
-8. Remember that you can alrways redirect the output of the program to a file.
+8. Remember that you can always redirect the output of the program to a file.
 You can do this by adding `> Data/output.txt` to the end of the command.
 Be careful to not use the same output file name twice, as this will overwrite the previous file and you will lose your previous work.

 ```
 python Code/extract_kmers_from_fasta.py -K 20 -t dna < Data/good-bad_dna.fna > Data/dna_kmers_output.tsv